Written by Jackpot Staff

 A: Alaska, Hawaii, Nevada, Utah, and Alabama do not participate in Mega Millions.

-Q: What's the difference between lump sum and annuity?
+Q: What's the difference between a lump sum and an annuity?

 A: Winners can choose a one-time lump sum payment (less than the advertised jackpot) or an annuity paid out over 30 years.